taylorstib/sunup/README.md

 Todo

   - Make a dynamic title for each page
-  - Fix the local time bug
+  - Adjust time to account for UTC
-  - Fix jquery auto focus